pjmurray/pjmurray.github.io/_posts/2016-03-19-top-10-remote-tools.md

 categories: remote
 ---

 Remote work is becoming easier and easier.
 Internet speeds are getting faster.
-Products are getting better.
+The products and tools are getting better.
 Here are my top ten favorite tools for getting the jobs done.

 # Video Calling: [Zoom][zoom]

 Zoom is best in class.
-It works pretty well at low Internet speeds, has a great mobile app, and has no limits of participants.
+It works pretty well at low internet speeds, has a great mobile app, and has no limits to participants in a call.
 Google Hangouts and Skype are OK, but Zoom is better.
 Seriously.

 # Screen Sharing: [ScreenHero][screenhero]